 Under biodynamic organic farming, great care is given to the land, the plants and the animals living on the land and eating the plants.
 This unique system results in a truly outstanding organic circle of life respecting all creatures in its care.

-European organic baby formula brands are created to be low in sugar.
+European organic baby formula brands use more natural sources of sugar to provide babies with energy.
+You won't find artificial added sugars like corn syrup or brown rice syrup in EU organic infant formula.
 This is in direct contrast to baby formula made in the United States, certain brands of which can be more than half processed sugar.
 In fact, one popular American formula contains 43 percent corn syrup solids and over 10 percent sucrose.

 This sucrose content is roughly the same as that found in many popular soft drinks!
 Dr. Robert Lustig, an American pediatric endocrinologist, refers to such formula as nothing more than a "baby milkshake" directly responsible for the steady flow of obese infants he sees in his practice.

-European organic baby formula is sweetened mostly with lactose, the sugar found naturally in both breast and cow's milk.
+European organic baby formula is sweetened mostly with lactose, the sugar found naturally in both breast, cow's, and goat's milk.
 A small amount of maltodextrin, a simple sugar derived from corn, rice, potatoes or wheat, is also occasionally used in some European formula brands, such as Holle.

-HiPP Baby Formula uses only lactose.
+HiPP Baby Formula uses only lactose and occasionally starch as an added source of energy.
 Organic European formula, by decree of the European Commission, cannot contain any of the following sweeteners:

-Also banned from all European formula is carrageenan, a food consistency modifier with suspected links to cancer and a known association with intestinal irritation and colon disease.
+Also banned from all European formula is carrageenan, a food consistency modifier with suspected links to cancer and that's been implicated in intestinal irritation and colon disease.
 Although carrageenan is controversial, it's still a common ingredient in American baby formula.

 However, the European Commission, which is somewhat similar to the American FDA, prefers not to take chances with a questionable ingredient like carrageenan and handles the problem by just banning it outright from all formula.
 European organic infant formula is carrageenan-free and just sweet enough so a baby will drink it but not loaded with processed sugars that add no nutritional value and may encourage health problems for the baby.
 It just makes sense.